1. Automotive

 4. You don’t mind paying for coverage just in case — even if you never submit a claim.

 J.D.
-Power ranked BMW right about average in its 2023 U.S. Vehicle Dependability Study, with 184 problems per 100 vehicles.
-Consumer Reports actually ranked BMW as the No. 3 most reliable automotive brand in 2022, right behind Toyota and Lexus.
+Power ranked BMW right about average in its 2024 U.S. Vehicle Dependability Study, with 190 problems per 100 vehicles.
+Consumer Reports ranked BMW as the 9th most reliable automotive brand out of 30 brands in 2023.

 That said, data from RepairPal and anecdotal evidence from consumer reviews paint a different picture of BMW ownership.
 RepairPal shows that BMWs cost 50% more than average to maintain and repair every year, and it rates BMW’s overall reliability at 2.5 out of 5, placing it 30th out of 32 carmakers.